Strategic Partnerships Officer

-About Water Foundation
+About the Water Foundation

 The Water Foundation is a nonprofit philanthropy working to support lasting water solutions for communities, economies, and the environment.
 The Foundation complements strategic grantmaking with creative field-building and engagement with high-level decision makers and community leaders, and helps funders identify and act on opportunities to better manage water.